FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/config.md

 2. From node 'nodes / ${ip}Copy the certificate from the / sdk / 'directory to the new' conf 'directory。

-3. Put the configuration file config.-example.toml, stored in the home directory of the application。
+3. Store the configuration file config-example.toml in the application's home directory。

-   * config-example.toml can be found in java-sdk [GitHub link](https://github.com/FISCO-BCOS/java-sdk/blob/master/src/test/resources/config-example.toml)or [Gitee link](https://gitee.com/FISCO-BCOS/java-sdk/blob/master/src/test/resources/config-example.toml)The source file for 'src / test / resources / config' is found in the following location:-example.toml`
+   * config-example.toml can be found in java-sdk [GitHub link](https://github.com/FISCO-BCOS/java-sdk/blob/master/src/test/resources/config-example.toml)or [Gitee link](https://gitee.com/FISCO-BCOS/java-sdk/blob/master/src/test/resources/config-example.toml)The source file for 'src / test / resources / config-example.toml'
-   * You can also see "config" in the "3.
-Configuration Example" section of this article-Contents of example.toml "。
+   * You can also see the contents of "config-example.toml" in the "3.
+Configuration Example" section of this article。

-4. Modify config-IP and port of the node in example.toml, matching the node you want to connect to。
+4. Modify the IP and port of the node in config-example.toml to match the node you want to connect to。

    ```toml
    [network]